-NURSE: Ask respondent whether they have read the pale green stage 2 leaflet (Information for participants).
+NURSE: Ask respondent whether they have read the [insert colour] stage 2 leaflet (Information for participants).
 If the respondent is unable to read the leaflet, please ensure that you have covered the information in it.

-- 1 Respondent had read leaflet - 2 Respondent has not read leaflet but nurse has explained the information
+- 1 Respondent/parent had read leaflet - 2 Respondent/parent has not read leaflet but nurse has explained the information